alibitarafan/alibitarafan.github.io/_posts/2017-07-30-Scraped-Google-Finance.markdown

 date:   2017-07-30 18:30:00 +0300
 categories: web scraping, python
 ---
-In this post I want show how to load a website using ["requests"][requests-docs] library and parse the loaded page through ["BeautifulSoup"][BeautifulSoup-docs] then I will find an element from the webpage in order to extract some specific information.
+In this post I want to show how to load a website using ["requests"][requests-docs] library and parse the loaded page through ["BeautifulSoup"][BeautifulSoup-docs] then I will find an element from the webpage in order to extract some specific information.

 these are the libraries I imported in my project file.
 {% highlight python %}